 Step-2: When the app opens up, sign in using the login id and password.

 Step-3: Subsequently, launch File Explorer and select the files which you want to share.

-Step-5: Once again you are required to right click on highlighted files and choose Share a OneDrive link.
+Step-5: Once again you are required to right-click on highlighted files and choose to Share a OneDrive link.
 See the Snapshot below-

-Note: You will see the Confirmation message “the link of shareable file is created on clipboard”.
+Note: You will see the Confirmation message “the link of the shareable file is created on clipboard”.

-Step-6: Henceforth, open OneDrive and click ellipse icon next to the file and choose Share option.
+Step-6: Henceforth, open OneDrive and click the ellipse icon next to the file and choose the Share option.

-Step-7: From succeeding window, tap Share button and send the selected files to your desired location like email, social media or any other specific app.
+Step-7: From the succeeding window, tap the Share button and send the selected files to your desired location like email, social media or any other specific app.